-This Picture style sets the picture, together with Ambilight, in the most ideal energy conscious setting.
+This Picture style sets the picture, in the most ideal energy conscious setting.

 Screen off

 If you only listen to music, you can switch off the TV screen to save energy.

 Select Screen off and press OK.
 To switch the screen back on, press any key on the remote control.